-As of 2016, the DIG has reached 107 unique and 141 total teachers across 18 states and an estimated 9,500 students.
+As of 2017, the DIG has reached 171 teachers across 23 states and over 12,000 students.
 We expect this number to continue to grow every year.

 After their experience with the DIG, our participants have gone on to develop their own lesson plans, author books, write plays, and serve on our board of directors.
 Interested in what others have to say about the program?
 Read below for testimonials from DIG participants.